 Another growing problem, especially in Brussels, is theft from vehicles, both moving and parked.
 Do not leave valuables in plain sight where a thief may spot them.
 Thieves will sometimes position themselves at stop lights to scan for valuables in stopped cars.
 If they see a purse or other valuable item they break the window and steal the item while the victim is stunned.
 Expensive car stereos and GPS navigational devices are often stolen from parked cars.
 Always drive with windows up and doors locked.
 Travelers to Brussels should be aware that small groups of young men sometimes prey on unwary tourists, usually at night and often in Metro stations.
 Items such as expensive mobile phones and MP3 players are often the target.
 Travelers should carry only a minimum amount of cash, credit cards, and personal identification.
 Wearing expensive jewelry and watches is discouraged.

-Americans living and traveling abroad should regularly monitor the Department of State’s internet web site at https://travel.state.gov/content/travel.html, where the current Worldwide Caution Public Announcement, and the Belgium Consular Information Sheet https://travel.state.gov/content/travel/en/international-travel.html can be found.
+U.S. citizen travelers should review the following website for the most current travel advisories in Belgium: https://travel.state.gov/content/travel/en/international-travel.html, where the current Worldwide Caution Public Announcement, and the Belgium Consular Information Sheet https://travel.state.gov/content/travel/en/international-travel.html can be found.
 Up-to-date information on security can also be obtained by calling 1-888-407-4747 toll free in the U.S. and Canada, or, for callers outside the U.S. and Canada, a regular toll line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).

 American citizens do not need a visa when they travel to Belgium for business or for personal travel.
-Their stay in the Schengen area should not exceed 90 days within a six month period.
-The American visitor will need to present a valid American passport (that does not expire before the end of the visit), proof of sufficient funds, and a return airline ticket.
+Their stay in the Schengen area should not exceed 90 days within a 180-day period.
+The American visitor will need to present a valid American passport (that is valid for 180-days from their date of arrival in the Schengen area), proof of sufficient funds, and a return airline ticket.

-The Schengen visa is valid for the following 24 European countries: Austria, Belgium, The Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain and Sweden.
-A Schengen visa issued by an Embassy or Consulate of the above countries allows the holder to travel freely in all of these countries.
+The Schengen visa is valid for the following 27 European countries: Austria, Belgium, The Czech Republic, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+A Schengen visa issued by an Embassy or Consulate of the above countries allows the holder to travel freely in all these countries.

-A citizen of the United States of America who intends to reside in Belgium for a period longer than 90 days, or for a succession of periods totaling more than 90 days per six month period, must first obtain a temporary residency visa.
+A citizen of the United States of America who intends to reside in Belgium for a period longer than 90 days, or for a succession of periods totaling more than 90 days per 180-day period, must first obtain a temporary residency visa.

 When the applicant seeks to engage in a professional activity on an independent basis, the required residency visa can only be issued upon the presentation of a professional card and supporting documents.